tochytskyi/mysql-backups/README.md

 ```

 ### Incremental backup
-In order to take an incremental backup.
-You will need to flush the binary log again and save binary logs created from the last full backup.
+In order to take incremental backup you will need periodically to flush the binary log again and save binary logs created from the last full backup.
 ```shell
 docker exec -it mysql_db mysqladmin -uroot -p flush-logs docker exec -it mysql_db ls -l /var/log/mysql/